-This list of 35 ways to help someone with cancer started out as an exercise in gratitude, a list of very specific things I’ve been grateful for since my diagnosis in 2017.
+This list of 35 ways to help someone diagnosed with cancer started out as an exercise in gratitude, a list of very specific things I’ve been grateful for since my brain cancer diagnosis in 2017.

 But I realized it could be useful too.
 I’ve been asked so many times, “How can I help?”